Intro

 It's tempting to think of an agent as something you “add” to your product: a chat interface, a workflow assistant, an automation layer.
 In practice, an agent behaves much more like a full application stack that happens to use an LLM where a traditional app uses business logic.
 It depends on infrastructure, orchestration, state management, and permissions.
 The LLM is one component.
 The rest of the system is what makes it usable, reliable, and safe in production.

-Here's what that stack actually looks like:
+Here's what that stack actually looks like, from top to bottom:

 Each layer depends on the one below it.
 Skip a layer and the whole thing falls over.
 Maybe not in the demo, but definitely in production.